bambooengineering/rifle/README.md

     gem 'rifle'

-Now, all of your Rails based servers can write to and query the search engine using the following commands
+Now, all of your Rails based servers can write to and query the search engine using the following commands.
+The store method can take a hash, or a json string.
+The search method returns an array of hashes, each with a urn and a payload

     Rifle::Client.store('urn:monty:sketch:MP3242', {
         quote: 'I would like to buy a cat license'